 CMS will not identify (ID) a mushroom based upon a picture or verbal description.
 Please do not email us, or post a request on the CMS Web page or Facebook pages for us to ID a mushroom.

-We will offer you these suggestions to obtain help with an identification.
+We will offer you these suggestions to obtain help with identification.

-- The Facebook Page The Pacific Northwest Mushroom Identification Forum is specifically designed to offer an identification based upon a picture.
+- The Pacific Northwest Mushroom Identification Forum page on Facebook is all about mushroom identification from a picture.
 This Facebook group has thousands of members that are willing to tell you what they think your mushroom is.
 Hopefully, they will all offer the same answer.
 They do request that when you post a picture you also provide some details about where you found the mushroom.
 For example, “In Oregon, up highway 999 near Podunk at about 1000′ elevation near Spruce & Fir.
 Provide whatever details you know.

 - You may also learn about what mushrooms other people are finding and some tips on mushroom hunting on the CMS Forums Group on Facebook.

 - If you are new to mushrooming we do not advise that you eat a mushroom based solely upon a picture identification.
 Can identifications based upon a picture be accurate?
 The answer is POSSIBLY, but only by a very experienced mycophile or an expert.
 Some mushrooms are easier to ID from good photos, some harder.
 None are easy to ID from *poor* photos.
 Is an ID based upon a photo worth risking your health, or perhaps your life?
 The answer is a resounding NO.